-The following are examples of some of the programs we have done in the past.
-We hope to find occasions to do them again in the future.
+The following are examples of the programs we have done in the past.
+Please contact us if you're interested in booking Riverview for an event.

 There is a huge body of delightful music that would have been familiar to Shakespeare and his audiences.
 In the plays themselves, there are indications of songs that were actually performed on stage, both direct and subtle references to popular music of the day, and lyrics or lyric fragments written by the bard himself.
 For this program, we have narrowed in on the part of that repertoire that touches on the theme of love - a theme that feels familiar and helps us relate to the people of Shakespeare’s time.

 Chanson is an all-French program by Riverview Lute Song Duo.
 Half of this program focuses on some of the earliest music for voice and lute from France, much of which was published by Pierre Attaingnant.
 The other half comes from the transitional period between the Renaissance and Baroque.
 Composers include Dufay, Binchois, Sermisy, Robert Ballard, Moulinié, and Vallet.